JohnEarnest/Decker/docs/decker.md

 ![](images/icons.gif)

+For example, a grid containing a table with four columns given the format string `sfL` would display the first column as strings (`s`), the second column as floating-point numbers (`f`), the third column as a "locked" string column that cannot be edited (`L`), and since the fourth column does not have a format character specified it would _implicitly_ be formatted as a string column.

 In interact mode, you can select a particular row by clicking on it.
 If the grid is unlocked, you can additionally sort columns by clicking a header or edit a specific cell's value by double-clicking it.
+The user's input will be parsed based on the column's format type, if any.
 Double-clicking a boolean column (formatted as `b` or `B`) will directly toggle the value.
 Double-clicking a column formatted as `L` or `I` will have no effect.
 If the grid has headers and more than one column is displayed, you can drag the space between column headings to resize the columns.
 By default, every column is given equal horizontal space.
 You can restore default spacing by clicking "Reset Widths" in the grid properties dialog.

 The _File_ menu offers options for importing or exporting [Comma Separated Value](https://en.wikipedia.org/wiki/Comma-separated_values) (CSV) data, respecting the grid's format string, when a grid is selected.